morcoire/Stonetop/README.md

 Stonetop character sheet for Roll20.
-Based on Stonetop by Jeremy Strandberg, CC BY-SA 4.0.
+Based on Stonetop by Jeremy Strandberg, CCBYSA 4.0.
 Sheet customizations by Morcoire.

 Use of these character sheets requires Roll20 Pro account in order to build a custom character sheet.